Are Triple Bags The New Double Bags?

 Advertisement

-While carrying a trio — or even more — bags feels fresh this season, it's a natural development on the double-bagging practice, which saw a number of spikes throughout the 2010s.
+While carrying a trio of bags feels fresh this season, it's a natural development on the double-bagging practice, which saw a number of spikes throughout the 2010s.
 The double-bag trend first found popularity in 2012, on street style stars like Susie Bubble, before popping up again in 2015, in collections from Fendi and Chloé, and again in 2019, on runways at Tod’s and (shocker!)
 Ulla Johnson.

 When you’re carrying around as much stuff as we are, two bags no longer feels like enough.
 So when the overflow becomes overwhelming, perhaps try tossing another pouch around your chest, shoulder, or neck.
 May you never have to shlep a tote (or join the dreary tote discourse) again.
 If that's not reason enough, do it for your back.